Kaṭhina: Thailand and Laos

 The Kathin Festival is a traditional Buddhist festival celebrated by villagers in Isan and Laos.
 Colourful parades and offering ceremonies at the end of monks' retreat at local temples.
 On Ok Phansa day of the full moon, villagers and city dwellers will go to their local temple for prayers and paying respect to the sacred.
 Ok Phansa is also the beginning of a 30-day period of merit-making which affords a special opportunity for prayers to Buddha and for the presentation of gifts to the monks for preserving the faith.
-This 30-day span of merit-making and religious gift-giving is referred to as Thord Pha Gathin.
+This 30-day span of merit-making and religious gift-giving is referred to as Thot Kathin.

-Thord Gathin takes its name from the "laying down" of new robes to the monks.
+Thot Kathin takes its name from the "laying down" of new robes to the monks.
 The offering of new, saffron robes to the monks is particularly meritorious and important.
 Other gifts to the monks may include basic utensils, toiletries, writing materials, and food.
 Gift-giving is an act of appreciation and gratitude to the monks.
 Individuals or community groups (such as a village) may perform them.
 Many villagers combine efforts by collecting cash donations for the maintenance of their local temple.
 Such donations are vividly arranged on a "money tree" which looks rather like a colourful Christmas tree bedecked with banknotes as the "foliage".
 The money tree is ceremoniously paraded to the temple, led by a team of drummers and musicians, with the villagers carrying their own individual gifts on trays bringing up the rear.
-In this way at Thord Gathin, the lay-people of Thailand reaffirm their faith and, in a joyous fashion, bring gifts to Buddha and his servants.
+In this way at Thot Kathin, the lay-people of Thailand reaffirm their faith and, in a joyous fashion, bring gifts to Buddha and his servants.